 We are pleased to announce that we have now installed the Pharmaself24 (PS24) Automated Dispensing Machine at our Dacre site!
 The Pharmaself24 allows you to collect your medications 24 hours a day, 7 days a week, 365 days a year!
 This is an innovative service that has already been launched very successfully within a small number of mainly rural practices in the UK.

 1) Order your repeat prescriptions online.
 You may have been prescribed an emergency medication which can also be collected from the Pharmaself24

 2) We will get your medication ready to dispense

 3) Once your medication has been loaded into the Pharmaself24, you will be sent a text message telling you your medications are ready to collect along with a pin code (you will get a new pin code everytime a medication is loading into the machine)

 4) Visit the Pharmaself24 any time of day or night and enter your details and pin.
-If you need to pay for your prescription you can do this at the machine with a card
+If you need to pay for your prescription you can do this at the machine with a card.
+If you are exempt from paying for your prescriptions, they is an option to select this too.

 5) Your medication will be dispensed

 You will still be able to collect you medications from all three sites Mon - Fri 0800 - 1800 if you dont wish to use the Pharmaself24.

-We're really excited about the project and it will be a great way to keep Dacre surgery as part of the community - thank you for your continued support.
+We're really excited about the project and it will be a great way to keep Dacre surgery as part of the community - thank you for your continued support, and please help us by spreading the word!

 For patients on regular medication, a repeat order slip will be issued.
 The most convenient method of ordering repeat prescriptions is online using the link below once you have signed up for this service.
 Please see reception for details and password.